 - In Term Test: Pass Requirement - Students must pass this assessment item to pass the course. - Students must satisfactorily pass the combined mid term and final examination in order to be able to pass the course overall

-A laboratory safety induction and skills session will be timetabled in week 1 for students who have not previously completed laboratory courses using the Life Science student laboratories.
+There will be a laboratory safety induction for students who have not previously completed laboratory courses using MSW210.

 Face to Face On Campus 3 hour(s) per Week for 12 Weeks

 The University of Newcastle acknowledges the traditional custodians of the lands within our footprint areas: Awabakal, Darkinjung, Biripai, Worimi, Wonnarua, and Eora Nations.
 We also pay respect to the wisdom of our Elders past and present.